kbmajeed/nigeria_covid19/README.md

 If you like this work, kindly star this repository.

 ### [5] Acknowledgement
-  We would like to thank the Abdulmajeeds and Adeniyis for their support.
-  Appreciation goes to the enitre Uniosun management team for their encourate.
+  We would like to thank the Abdulmajeeds for their support and special thanks to Aishat Adeniyi for the consideration.
+Appreciation goes to the enitre Uniosun management team for their encouragement.